 In the early 1980s California Waterfowl recognized that the challenges faced by our founders had greatly expanded.
 In 1985, the association initiated waterfowl studies in partnership with the California Department of Fish and Game to determine the factors that limited waterfowl populations in California and the Pacific Flyway.
 By 1991, California Waterfowl had begun introducing youngsters to hunting and the outdoors through educational outreach.

 CWA believes hunters have been the most important force for conserving waterfowl and wetlands.
-At CWA, volunteers and staff work together with dedication to perpetuating CWA’s mission: the preservation, protection, and enhancement of California’s waterfowl resources, wetlands, and associated hunting heritage.
+At CWA, volunteers and staff work together with dedication to further CWA’s mission: Conserving California's waterfowl, wetlands and hunting heritage.

 California Waterfowl has established (1) Hunting Heritage, (2) Waterfowl and Wetlands and (3) Public Policy and Government Affairs as its core action areas.
 Each program area incorporates various aspects of public policy, waterfowl management, habitat enhancement, and education.